 The European Space Agency launches ISO (the Infrared Space Observatory) in November 1995.
 ISO observes a very wide range of infrared wavelengths between 2.5 and 240 microns (much wider than that covered by IRAS).
 ISO is also thousands of times more sensitive than IRAS and views infrared sources with much better resolution due to advances in infrared technology.
 ISO will collect data for about 2.5 years (3 times longer than IRAS) before its cooling liquid helium runs out in early 1998.
 This data leads to numerous new discoveries.

 1996: DENIS (DEep Near Infrared Survey of the Southern Sky) begins operation.
-This ground based survey will survey the entire southern sky at 0.8, 1.25 and 2.12 microns using a 1 meter telescope at La Silla, Chile.
+This ground based survey will survey the entire southern sky at 0.8, 1.25 and 2.12 microns using a 1-m telescope at La Silla, Chile.
 The survey will continue until 2001.

 1997: 2MASS (Two Micron All-Sky Survey) begins operations.
 This highly uniform digital imaging survey of the entire sky uses two ground based telescopes to gather data at 1.25, 1.65 and 2.17 microns.
 Key science goals include probing the large-scale structure of the Milky Way and the local universe, performing an accurate census of stars in the solar neighborhood, and discovering brown dwarfs and active galactic nuclei.
 The survey continues until 2001, providing valuable data archives and spectacular infrared images.